Ladvien/Y-Babies/README.md

   4. Sharp steering.
   5. Ability to communicate one-to-many.

 This repo contains the works, both tested and untested.
-Folders will be marked "Tested" and "Untested"
+Therefore, folders will be marked "Untested" until someone confirms the build works.

 Again, the purpose is to create a diminutive robot given the following constraints: Small size, total expense, functions, and individualized purposes.